globus/globus-automate-client/README.rst

 ``Action`` states will block waiting until the executed action reaches a completion state with status value either ``SUCCEEDED`` or ``FAILED`` or when the ``WaitTime`` duration is reached.
 Within this time interval, the Flow will periodically poll the Action to determine if it has reached a completion state.
 The interval between polls increases using an exponential back-off strategy (i.e. the amount of time between two polls is a multiple of the interval between the previous two polls).
 Thus, detection of the completion will not be instantaneous compared to when the action "actually" completes.
 And, the longer the wait time, the longer the interval between "actual" completion and the poll detecting completion may be.
 This "slop" time is related to both the total run time for the Action and the exponential back-off factor increasing the time between polls.
 Presently, the factor is 1.1, though this is subject to change as the system is tuned.
 As a result, the maximum slop time is 10% of the total time the action takes to execute.
 Thus, for example, an action which takes 30 hours to run might not be observed as complete until 33 hours after it starts in the absolute worst case.

 When using the Flows service, it is important to remember that this slop time can occur.
-One may observer or receive other notification (such as an email for a Globus Transfer) that an Action has completed but the Flows service may not poll to discover the same state has been reached.
+One may observe or receive other notification (such as an email for a Globus Transfer) that an Action has completed but the Flows service may not poll to discover the same state has been reached.
 This is an inherent property of the system. and while the maximum slop time may, as stated, be tuned, there is presently no way to avoid it entirely.

 Expressions in Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^